 Identifying Brown Recluses

-Other spiders are often mistaken for brown recluses.
-The best-known characteristic of brown recluse spiders is a violin-shaped mark on the part of the body where the legs are attached.
+Other spiders are often mistaken for brown recluse spiders.
+The best-known characteristic of brown recluse spider is a violin-shaped mark on the part of the body where the legs are attached.
 The widest part of the violin is next to the eyes, and the neck of the violin points toward the abdomen.
 In young brown recluse spiders the violin can be hard to see, however, and other spiders have markings that look similar.
 A more accurate identifying feature is the spider's three pairs of eyes.
 Most other spiders have eight eyes in two lines of four.
-If the spiders infesting your home create large, wide webs across ceilings or other open spaces, they aren't brown recluses, which weave small webs behind objects.
+If the spiders infesting your home create large, wide webs across ceilings or other open spaces, they aren't brown recluse spiders, which weave small webs behind objects.